-Investment in distribution plant in service as of December 31, 2009 totaled \$2.8 billion based on original installed cost.
-The capital improvement program for the five fiscal years ending June 30, 2014 includes \$397 million (or 23.4% of the total) for extensions and improvements to existing distribution lines to serve new clients and substations for accommodating new load growth areas.
-As of December 31, 2009, the electric distribution system included approximately 31,156 circuit miles of distribution lines and 1,128 distribution substations (795 are client-owned) with a total installed transformer capacity of 8,008,200 kVA.
+Investment in distribution plant in service as of June 30, 2010 totaled \$3.0 billion based on original installed cost.
+The capital improvement program for the five fiscal years ending June 30, 2015 includes \$409.8 million (or 23.4% of the total) for extensions and improvements to existing distribution lines to serve new clients and substations for accommodating new load growth areas.
+As of June 30, 2010, the electric distribution system included approximately 32,548 circuit miles of primary and secondary distribution lines and 1,128 distribution substations (795 are client-owned) with a total installed transformer capacity of 8,008,200 kVA.

-The construction of new distribution substations is expected to improve the capacity and reliability of the System.
+The construction of new distribution substations is expected to improve the capacity and reliability of the Distribution System.
+Recently, the increase in capacity of Buen Pastor I 13.2 kV substation was energized at Guaynabo.
+The Juan Martín 13.2 kV (Yabucoa) and Santa Isabel 13.2 kV substations are in the commission process.
 Recently, the Mora TC 13.2 kV substation was energized at Isabela.
 The Factor 13.2 kV substation at Arecibo is currently in the commissioning process.
-Moreover, the new 13.2 kV distribution substations at Río Bayamón II, Santa Isabel TC, Hato Tejas TC, Juan Martín (Yabucoa) and the increase in capacity of Buen Pastor I (Guaynabo) are under construction.
-These substations are expected to enter into service during fiscal year 2011.
+Moreover, the new 13.2 kV distribution substation at Río Bayamón II is under construction.
+This substation is expected to enter into service during fiscal year 2012.